Telephone (+61 8) 6488 7421

 Sample placement test material

-The Aboriginal Orientation Course is a 12 month course which prepares students for entry to Arts, Science, Biomedical Science and Commerce undergraduate degrees at the University of Western Australia.
+The Aboriginal Orientation Course is a 12 month course which prepares students for entry to all undergraduate degrees at the University of Western Australia.

 The University of Western Australia is the state's oldest and highest ranking university.
 The University also has a wide range of affiliations nationally and internationally that provide unique opportunities to our students and graduates, including excellent opportunities for travelling and studying overseas during your degree programme.